npm/policies/conduct.md

 property restrictions.
 For example, redistributing an MIT-licensed module with the copyright notice removed, would not be allowed.

 Packages must not be malware.
-A package which is designed to exploit or damage the machine on which it is installed, is not allowed.
+For example, a package which is designed to maliciously exploit or damage computer systems, is not allowed.
+However, an explicitly documented penetration testing library designed to be used for white-hat security research would most likely be fine.

 Package name, description, and other visible metadata must not include abusive, inappropriate, or harassing content.